ericstiles/wheat-blog/README.md

 The server.js needs to exist within the bare repository in order to pull the articles from the bare repository.
 At this point I haven't thought through a work-around for this issue.

+## IDE

+WebStorm removes trailing whitespaces.
+This is an issue when needing to add <br/>.

 ## License
 (The MIT License)